bluzelle/swarmDB/README.md

-    has                 Determine whether a key exists within a DB by UUID keys                Get all keys for a DB by UUID size                Determine the size of the DB by UUID subscribe           Subscribe and monitor changes for a key
+    has                 Determine whether a key exists within a DB by UUID keys                Get all keys for a DB by UUID size                Determine the size of the DB by UUID

 optional arguments:
-  -h, --help            show this help message and exit -p, --use_pbft        Direct message to pbft instead of raft
+  -h, --help            show this help message and exit

 required arguments:
   -n NODE, --node NODE  node's address (ex.
 127.0.0.1:51010)
 ```